massimocaprinali/cloud-foundry-public/getting-started-dotnet.md

 ## Step 6: Use the database locally
 {: #use_database}

 We're now going to update your local code to point to this database.
 We'll store the credentials for the services in a JSON file.
-This file will get used ONLY when the application is running locally.
+This file will get used ONLY when the app is running locally.
 When running in {{site.data.keyword.cloud_notm}}, the credentials will be read from the `VCAP_SERVICES` environment variable.

 1. In the `src/GetStartedDotnet` directory, create a `vcap-local.json` file.